-Change VA direct deposit and contact information for certain benefits online.
+Change your VA direct deposit information for disability compensation, pension benefits, or education benefits online.

-You’ll need to sign in to eBenefits to change your VA direct deposit and contact information online.
+Please sign in to eBenefits to change your direct deposit information for education benefits

 To use this feature, you'll need a Premium DS Logon account.
 Your My HealtheVet or ID.me credentials won’t work on the eBenefits website.
 Go to eBenefits to sign in, register, or upgrade your DS Logon account to Premium.

 Go to eBenefits to change your information